 Minnesota law prohibits operating or being in actual physical control of a motorboat while intoxicated by drugs or alcohol.
-A person can be convicted of boating while intoxicated (BWI) for operating a motorboat while:
+A person can be convicted of boating while intoxicated (BWI) (also called "boating under the influence") for operating a motorboat while:

 In Minnesota, there are four degrees of BWI.
 Each type of BWI carries different penalties.